dopamin3rgic/dark-parser/README.md

 ```
 ## Future Development
 - More forum options to come.
-- Exception handling for when non-thread files or incorrect forum files are used with `-d `
+- Exception handling for when non-thread files or when incorrect forum files are passed to `-d `